okta/okta-auth-js/README.md

 var authClient = new OktaAuth(config);
 ```

-##### PKCE Oauth flow
+##### PKCE OAuth flow

-By default the `implicit` Oauth flow will be used.
+By default the `implicit` OAuth flow will be used.
 It is widely supported by most browsers.
 PKCE is a newer flow which is more secure, but does require certain capabilities from the browser.

 To use PKCE flow, set `grantType` to `authorization_code` in your config.